Premier's Council for Women

 Kirsty has over 25 years’ experience in the in the information technology industry, including 15 years working in regional Asia and Asia Pacific roles.
 While Adelaide based, she is currently working across Asia with Microsoft Consulting Services as their Sales Enablement Director and leads the diversity and inclusion council for Microsoft Asia.
 She has qualifications in arts, politics and legal studies from Flinders University and is a graduate of the Australian Institute of Company Directors.

-Isobel was recently named the 2021 Young Australian of the Year.
+Isobel was the 2021 Young Australian of the Year.
 She’s the Co-founder/Director of Health and Education at TABOO, a South Australian based social enterprise which sells ethically sourced, certified organic cotton pads and tampons, with 100 per cent of net profits donated to charity partner OneGirl.
 TABOO’s aim is to eradicate period poverty and challenge menstrual stigma world-wide.

 Premier's Council for Women - Secretariat